Golden Oreo Truffles

 - 12 ounces high quality white chocolate or semi-sweet chocolate

-Using a hand-held or stand mixer fitted with a paddle attachment, beat the Oreo crumbs with the cream cheese until combined.
+- Using a hand-held or stand mixer fitted with a paddle attachment, beat the Oreo crumbs with the cream cheese until combined.
 The mixture will be thick and sticky.
-You may do this step by hand, but I find using a mixer is much easier.
+You can do this step by hand, but I find using a mixer is much easier.

 See all of my no-bake recipes.